-AMD RX VEGA 64 is among the top-end graphics cards from the AMD team and recently the release of the Radeon VII has put an end to the extreme prices of this graphics card.
+AMD RX Vega 64 is among the top-end graphics cards from the AMD team.
 Vega 64 is slightly slower than the Nvidia GTX 1080 Ti in the DX-11 titles while the performance in DX-12 is quite identical.
 Meanwhile, in Vulcan titles, this graphics card shows great promise and the FPS parameters, in fact, crosses the GTX 1080 Ti, although the newer Turing-based graphics cards of Nvidia have improved their performance a lot in Vulcan and the DX-12 applications.

 1. Sapphire Radeon Nitro+ RX Vega 64